akshayprasad/scrum_learning/readme.md

 ## What is Agile Development?

-Agile is a different approach to software development which replaces the old school Waterfall software development process.
+<b>Agile</b> is a different approach to software development which replaces the old methology <b>Waterfall software development process</b>.

 ![Alt text](./agile_2.jpg?raw=true,"View")